Edit your bot connection

 • Voice streaming quires a real-time LLM model.

-• If you enable voice streaming, the speech-to-text and text-to-speech dropdown fields will no longer be displayed
+• If you enable voice streaming, the speech-to-text and text-to-speech drop-down fields will no longer be displayed.

 1. Under the Additional Settings group,